SPOILER WARNING : (If you’ve read The Sundered, you’re good to go.

 The challenges, future generation, are simple:

-2. How to leave.
-We have reserved fuel for one launch and one controlled entry, assuming the new planet has similar gravity, air speed and pressure, and countless other factors.
-Once in space, our resonant cavity thruster drive is capable of taking us anywhere without fuel, which is good; unfortunately, that leads to the next problem:
+- How to leave.
+Creating fuel for propulsion is no longer an easy thing.
+We have been working on it for years, and so far have reserved fuel for a handful of controlled launches controlled entries, one per vessel—assuming the new planet has similar gravity, air speed and pressure, and countless other factors.
+Once in space, our resonant cavity thruster drive is capable of taking us anywhere without fuel, which is good; unfortunately, that leads to the next problem.

-3. Where to go.
+- Where to go.
 I have no answer for this yet.
-Some two dozen planets seem able to support life, but we cannot know for certain—and we cannot afford to be wrong.
-With such limited fuel, we cannot leave again if we choose wrong.
+Some two dozen planets seem able to support life, but we cannot know for certain—our bases in space are all dark, as far as we know, because we have no way to communicate with them.
+But we cannot afford to be wrong.
+With such limited fuel, we cannot leave again if we aim for the wrong world.
 And that leads to the final problem:

-I will walk myself right into the devil’s asshole before I bring the Enemy onboard.
+Yes, it has been suggested we invite one of Them along to preserve ourselves.
+Their natural lifespan would keep them well and functioning.
+I will walk myself right into hell before I bring the Enemy onboard.
 There must be another way.

 Some days, it is harder to hope.